utumenbayar-miu/CS568-Assign4-CrudApps/README.md

 ├─ TodoList
 │  └─ TodoItem
 │     ├─ TodoDeleteButton
-│     ├─ TodoEditButton
 └─ TodoFooter
 ```

-- Make the todo item a JSON object. `{id,task,isDeleted,createdAt}`.
+- Make the todo item a JSON object. `{id,task,username,isDeleted}`.
 - Pass the id to delete the component (change isDeleted flag from 0 to 1) and hide the deleted ones from the list.
 It is known as soft-delete.
-- Show all attributes in the todo item component.
+- Show all attributes except isDeleted in the todo item component.
-- Update the add and delete functions accordingly.
+- Update the add function accordingly.
+Add the username field.
+You can use UUID node package (recommended) or you can take the id via text input.

+BONUS TASK +2
+- Implement "edit todo" button.